English (ENG)

 ENG 322C Advanced Writing: Writing for Children and Tweens (3 credits)

-Course Rotation: PLV; Spring.
+Course Rotation: PLV; TBD

 ENG 322D Advanced Writing: Playwriting (3 credits)